rmurdoc90/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    -.map creates new array , .forEach does not create new array

 2. What is the difference between a function and a method?

+    -method is a function nested in a highier order function.

 3. What is closure?

+    - closure is when a function can have access to a parent scope after the parent has closed.

 4. Describe the four rules of the 'this' keyword.

+    1. limited to local/window application.
+    2. left of dot when calling a function
+    3. can change the objectes through new bindings
+    4. using .call or .apply methods

 5. Why do we need super() in an extended class?

+    -super() is essentially a .call for classes

 ## Project Set up